zhaoruiyang98/eftpipe/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/zhaoruiyang98/eftpipe/blob/main/LICENSE)
 # eftpipe
 > [!WARNING]
-> The code still needs to be cleaned up, expected to finish before mid-July.
->
 > Future developments will be moved to [desilike](https://github.com/cosmodesi/desilike), and all changes will be directly submitted to the upstream [PyBird](https://github.com/pierrexyz/pybird) repo.

 A Python package for doing the multi-tracer EFT analysis (arXiv: [2308.06206](https://arxiv.org/abs/2308.06206)).